Strategic Financial Planning for Veterans, Federal Employees, and Military Personnel

 Due to the nature of their work, military members and federal employees also have special insurance considerations.

 Deployment to certain areas of the globe brings elevated risks, which makes life insurance mandatory for active members.
-They may also take part in the Servicemembers’ Group Life Insurance (SGLI), transitioning to Veterans’ Group Life Insurance (VGLI) after they retire.
+They may also take part in the Service members’ Group Life Insurance (SGLI), transitioning to Veterans’ Group Life Insurance (VGLI) after they retire.
 Also, long-term care insurance for hazards encountered in the line of duty can be obtained from the Veterans Administration.

 Investment Strategies